What types of decisions can the board make?

 How do I use Docue to draft board minutes?

-Dynamic template: In the template, our precisely developed standard clauses adapt to your situation according to the choices you make.
+Dynamic template: In the board minutes template, our precisely developed standard clauses adapt to your situation according to the choices you make.
 This board minutes template is not a traditional single template or form template, but a modern technology that allows you to create board meeting minutes, ready for signing in no time.

 This is how it works: